Accept our Terms of Service

 Venn nods slightly at Wenduag, and then catches Anevia's eyes and smiles.

-After the next encounter with giant bugs (there's enough of them that Venn ends up using a Grease to split them up in addition to her song, and Seelah ends up taking a hit before they all drop), she finds herself walking next to Anevia.
+After the next encounter with giant bugs (there's enough of them that Venn needs to use a Grease to split them up in addition to her song, and Seelah ends up taking a hit before they all drop), she finds herself walking next to Anevia.

 Permalink